alexcormier/setwp/README.md

 ## Usage
 ~~~
-Sets wallpaper to <wallpaper>.
+Sets wallpaper to <wallpaper> or a <directory> of wallpapers.
 Fills the screen by default.

 Usage:
   setwp [--fit | --stretch | --center | --tile] <wallpaper>